 If you have a password to allow access to certain parts of our systems, you must keep that password safe and not share it with anyone or your personal information could be at risk.

 Data that is transmitted via the internet or in email, cannot be 100% secure.
-As a global environment, transmitting data to us may take place outside the European Economic Area.
+As a global environment, transmitting data to us may take place outside the UK and European Economic Area.

 You have the right to a copy of the information we hold about you.
 This is called a subject access request.

-If you would like to make a subject access request you can do so by sending an email to the Hon General Secretary email: firstname.lastname@example.org
+If you would like to make a subject access request, you can do so by sending an email to the General Secretary email: firstname.lastname@example.org.
+There is usually no charge for this.

-You also have the right to have incorrect information corrected and the right to object to further processing of your personal information for direct marketing.
+You also have the right to have incorrect information corrected and the right to object to further processing of your personal information although this may affect the services, we can provide for you.

 When we provide services, we want to make them easy, useful and reliable.
 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
 These include small files known as cookies.
 They cannot be used to identify you personally.
 These pieces of information are used to improve services for you through, for example:

-In addition to these policies your personal data is protected in the UK by the Data Protection Act 1998.
-Under this Act we will only process any data we hold about you in a lawful and fair manner.
-We will keep your data securely to prevent unauthorised access by third parties.
-Your personal data may have to be disclosed if we are required to disclose it by law, or as a result of a lawful request by a governmental or law enforcement authority.
+In addition to these policies your personal data is protected in the UK by the Data Protection Act 2018.
+Under this Act we will only process any data we hold about you in a lawful, fair and transparent manner.

 We aim to conform to level Double-A of the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines 2.0, which help make the web more user friendly for all people.